Friends Over Followers

 I wasn’t sure how it would feel to have 2,000 followers on Twitter, but I expected to feel something.
 When it finally happened, I felt nothing.
-I was surprised by this — when accounts hit a milestone like that, they often share a celebratory tweet (or even use it as cause to do an AMA.)
+I was surprised by this — when accounts hit a milestone like that, they often share a celebratory tweet (or use it as cause to do an Ask Me Anything.)
 I thought I’d feel the same way, but I didn’t feel motivated to do any of those things.
 It felt utterly insignificant.

 There’s a strange emptiness in reaching a milestone you expected to matter, only to find that it doesn’t.
 It gave me pause.
 I slowed my pace in the marathon, and wondered why the hell I’m still running.

-The clarity returned: It’s about the friends, of course!
-The act of building a following serves us best when used as a means to an end (e.g. making friends), rather than the end goal itself.
+Building a following serves us best when used as a means to an end (e.g. making friends), rather being the end goal itself.